oasci/reptar/README.md

 # Motivation

-The computational chemistry community often fails to openly provide raw and/or processed data used to draw their scientific conclusions.
+The computational chemistry and biology communities often fails to openly provide raw and/or processed data used to draw their scientific conclusions.

 For large projects, frameworks such as [QCArchive](https://qcarchive.molssi.org/), [Materials Project](https://materialsproject.org/), [Pitt Quantum Repository](https://pqr.pitt.edu/), [ioChem-BD](https://www.iochem-bd.org/) and many others provide great storage solutions.
 This approach would not be practical for fluid data pipelines and small-scale projects such as a single manuscript.